 National Public Radio science blogger Barbara J. King recently reported on the 42nd of Discover Magazine’s 100 “top science stories of 2012” titled “The Myth of Choosey Women, Promiscuous Men.”
 This year, evolutionary biologists repeated A.J.
 Bateman’s 1948 touchstone study on fruitfly mating that demonstrated male reproductive success relies on mating with many females, while female reproductive success demands selective partner choice.
 The original Bateman study, conducted before the invention of DNA analysis methods, used “heritable, dramatic, and phenotypically obvious genetic mutations to identify the parents of offspring in small, replicated trial populations”: progeny could have a single-dose mutation from the mother or father, or a double dose mutation from both parents, allowing lineage to be traced and mating methods determined.
 The crucial mistake?
 Those double-dose mutations drastically increased offspring mortality, a key data effect that was unaccounted for in Bateman’s conclusions.
 Modern researchers also found that there must have been some critical discrepancy in data collection (or perhaps in trait penetration), as inexplicably Bateman’s results revealed more single-mutant offspring with the father’s single mutation than with the mother’s.
 Thus, reduced fertility was due to marker mutants, not the reproductive success of promiscuous males or selective females.

 King argues that the implications of this faulty finding permeated throughout the natural and social sciences, as well as into popular culture and the social psyche of generations.
 She describes how the bias in Bateman’s work, after being cited in Robert Trivers’ 1972 paper on parental investment, altered investigations in her own field of primate behavior, and notes that even after extensive social anthropology data that seemed to debunk the myth (most notably in anthropologist Sarah Hurdy’s 1981 book The Woman That Never Evolved), this theory thrived.
 In other words, when society’s vanguards of objectivity failed to successfully and systematically challenge faulty and outdated methodology, the double standard of gendered sexual behavior was consecrated into a culture primed to intuitively accept such sexism as biologically valid.
 Now that the original mating research has been debunked, how and when this fresh perspective will be integrated into the American public’s social conscience is unknown.
-The prospects aren’t good; even the most basic and immediate scientific education in this country is failing, as evidenced by the paltry 12% of Americans with proficient health literacy1 according to the Office of Disease Prevention and Health Promotion (Mika, 2005).
+The prospects aren’t good; even the most basic and immediate scientific education in this country is failing, as evidenced by the paltry 12% of Americans with proficient health literacy[1.
+Health literacy level determined by ability to complete common health tasks such as following directions on a prescription drug label.] according to the Office of Disease Prevention and Health Promotion (Mika, 2005).
 Studies indicate that most of the U.S. population uses popular media outlets as the primary source of their genetics education, indicating that the onus is on news distributers to provide informed, critical, and accessible information on genetic research (Lanie, 2004).

 The field of psychiatric genetics presents unique challenges and opportunities for this kind of responsible journalism.
 Mental illness, with its pervasive but not intuitively advantageous characteristics, challenges the core assumption that modern peoples represent the apex of our historical species.
 It is not difficult to trace this intellectual inheritance back to Darwin’s Origin of the Species, which devotes a significant portion of its five hundred plus pages to drawing parallels (ostensibly for the sake of improving relatability and authorial credibility) between artificial selection and natural selection.
 “Nature” is often personified, and the active decision-making of characters such as the English pigeon breeders is implicitly transferred to this “Nature.”
 The western world’s introduction to evolution via heritability espoused an explanatory mechanism that codified the wild chaos of the natural environment in anthropomorphic terms.
 In a human world that operates on the scale of actors and actions, with the ability to understand motivations, wills and desires considered essential to productive living, it is not unexpected that the dominant paradigm of understanding evolution embraces causality and goal-oriented thinking.
 While this paradigm may be intellectually convenient, I hope to demonstrate through an analysis of popular media’s use of psychiatric genetics that it is also destructive to the progress of scientific disciplines and to the consumer population as a whole.